 - Efficiently and rapidly advance our product candidates through the development process.
-We believe that our product candidates have the potential to address significant unmet medical needs and intend to develop them as efficiently and rapidly as possible.
-In 2018, we expect to report preliminary Phase 2 data for rilonacept and, if the Phase 2 data are favorable, we plan to initiate a Phase 3 clinical trial for rilonacept in recurrent pericarditis.
-For KPL-716, we anticipate reporting preliminary data from the single dose cohorts in our Phase 1a/1b clinical trial in normal healthy volunteers and subjects with atopic dermatitis in the second half of 2018.
-We also expect to initiate a Phase 2 clinical trial of mavrilimumab in GCA in 2018. - Commercialize our product candidates to bring new or improved therapies to patients in need.
+We believe that our product candidates have the potential to address significant unmet medical needs and intend to develop them as efficiently and rapidly as possible. - Commercialize our product candidates to bring new or improved therapies to patients in need.
 We intend to market and commercialize our product candidates, if approved, in the United States and select international markets by developing our own sales, marketing, medical affairs and reimbursement organizations.
-We anticipate creating a targeted sales organization that supports specialist physicians who treat these specific patient populations and plan to build out this organization as our product candidates approach potential regulatory approval.
-We believe this approach will allow us to effectively reach patients and prescribers that our product candidates target and leverage the commercial potential of our product candidates.

-- Maximize our existing portfolio opportunity by expanding use across multiple indications.
+We anticipate creating a targeted sales organization that supports specialist physicians who treat these specific patient populations and plan to build out this organization as our product candidates target and leverage the commercial potential of our product candidates. - Maximize our existing portfolio opportunity by expanding use across multiple indications.
 A core component of our approach to product development is identifying assets that each have the potential to treat multiple diseases.
-We aim to develop and commercialize our product candidates to produce meaningful impact for patients across all relevant indications.
+We aim to develop and commercialize our product candidates to produce meaningful impact for patients across relevant indications.
 Our assets are designed to modulate signaling pathways that are implicated across a spectrum of autoimmune and autoinflammatory conditions.
-For example, our lead product candidate, rilonacept, is being studied in recurrent pericarditis, and we believe it may be effective in other IL-1a-mediated diseases characterized by painful serosal inflammation.
-We also believe that both mavrilimumab and KPL-716 have potential in additional indications. - Leverage our value-driven approach to identify, acquire, discover and develop new therapies.
+We believe that all of our product candidates have potential in multiple indications. - Leverage our value-driven approach to identify, discover, acquire and develop new therapies.
 We follow a disciplined and methodical approach to our review of new opportunities.
 We focus on research-based and comprehensive indication mapping exercises to categorize and prioritize indications of interest.
-We evaluate a variety of factors for potential product candidates and discovery targets, including biologic rationale for addressing the disease, potential for regulatory approval, commercial viability, intellectual property position, prospects for favorable pricing and reimbursement and the impact of competition.
+We evaluate a variety of factors for potential product candidates, technologies and discovery targets, including biologic rationale for addressing the disease, potential for regulatory approval, commercial viability, intellectual property position, prospects for favorable pricing and reimbursement and the impact of competition.
 We also look at assets that could potentially address multiple indications.
-In building our current pipeline, we evaluated a large number of opportunities and negotiated agreements with parties for the assets that met our criteria and have acquired the rights to develop and commercialize five separate biologics.
+In building our current pipeline, we evaluated a large number of opportunities and negotiated agreements with parties for the assets that met our criteria and have in-licensed or acquired the rights to develop and commercialize five separate biologics.
 Going forward, we intend to be opportunistic in our business development activities. - Build our core capability in autoimmune and autoinflammatory diseases to establish a leadership position in the field.
-Our current pipeline consists of protein therapeutics across various stages of drug development, including a cytokine trap, rilonacept, and four monoclonal antibodies-mavrilimumab, KPL-716, KPL-045 and KPL-404.
+Our pipeline consists of protein therapeutic candidates across various stages of drug development, including a cytokine trap-rilonacept-and four monoclonal antibodies- mavrilimumab, KPL-716, KPL-045 and KPL-404.
 Both categories of therapeutics functionally inhibit signaling pathways that are implicated in autoinflammatory- or autoimmune-driven pathologies.
 We intend to leverage our internal discovery efforts and business development capabilities to complement our existing portfolio to build our core capability and establish a leadership position in the field.